Text

 • Problem-solving to find solutions and take action

 The Diabetes Self-Management Training program at DRH Health is certified through the American Diabetes Association.
 Joy Galloway, MS, RD, LD, CDCES staff the outpatient program.
 She is our Quality Coordinator and is a Certified Diabetes Care and Education Specialist.
-Rachel Loyd, RN, is our inpatient diabetes educator, working with patients who are admitted to DRH Health with self-management of their diabetes care.
+Our inpatient diabetes educator, works with patients who are admitted to DRH Health with self-management of their diabetes care.

 There are four specific times when a referral for Diabetes Self-Management is recommended: